suprachakra/Design-System/README.md

 3. **Failover Recovery and Data Consistency**: Response time and data integrity post-failover.
 4. **Compliance Adherence**: Alerts on regulatory compliance breaches.
 5. **Concurrency Metrics**: System behavior under high concurrency.

 ---

-To identify potential failure scenarios for Section 14: **Incident Response and Monitoring**, I’ll analyze areas where this structure may fall short, consider why certain aspects could be misaligned with real-world demands, and identify specific improvements.

----